numpy/numpy/doc/neps/missing-data.rst

 By default, the string "NA" will be used to represent missing values in str and repr outputs.
 A global configuration will allow this to be changed.
-The array2string function will also gain a 'maskedstr=' parameter so this could be changed to "<missing>" or other values people may desire.
+The array2string function will also gain a 'nastr=' parameter so this could be changed to "<missing>" or other values people may desire.

 For floating point numbers, Inf and NaN are separate concepts from